Leather and Lace

 Dante grimaced.
 "Yeah, well, try having weeks of canceled appointments, unanswered calls and emails with excuses from people who specialize in givin' the run around.
 I got so damn fed up I went to the office building he works in, waved my badge around and point blank asked to see the guy.
 Instead, they trotted out some slick haired legal type to talk with me.
 Once they established I didn't have a warrant or a summons, I never made it past the lobby."

 "You'd think they wouldn't have had a problem with you talking to him with counsel present."

 "You'd think, but nope.
 And that stunt was what got me reassigned, so I wouldn't recommend it unless you get a warrant."

-"Right."
-Dante said slowly.
-"You'd think that would be the case, but instead they're making him look shifty."
-The more he heard, the more he was reassessing the case and the man.
-Setting feelings of rivalry aside, he could say that Miaka had a good reason to hold him in high esteem, and if what LaConte was saying was also true, then Sukinami deserved to be given more benefit of the doubt.
-"You think it's possible he doesn't know anything about our wanting to talk to him?"
+"You'd think that would be the case," Dante said slowly, "but instead they're making him look shifty by making him inaccessible."
+The more he heard, the more he was reassessing the case.
+Setting feelings of rivalry aside, he could say that Miaka had a good reason to hold Taka in high esteem, and if what LaConte was saying was also true, then Sukinami deserved to be given more benefit of the doubt.
+Maybe the man was getting a raw deal.
+"So you're sayin' it's possible he doesn't know anything about our wanting to talk to him?"